Introduction to Marketing Techniques Social Media

 7. Differentiated, undifferentiated marketing techniques and strategies

 Companies can use both differentiated and undifferentiated marketing techniques social media to promote products.
 In the differentiated strategy, campaigns appeal to at least two market segments or target groups.
 A retail store can promote sales in two different cities and also market a product that appeals to women in two age groups.
-On the other hand, concentrated marketing strategy is targeted at one specific market segment or audience.
+On the other hand, a concentrated marketing strategy is targeted at one specific market segment or audience.
 They are meant for smaller groups of people and will appeal to a specific segment.

 8. Direct marketing techniques social Media

 There are several success stories in the direct marketing of products to consumers.
 The main categories that have benefited from such marketing techniques are vacuum cleaners, water purifiers, personal computers, educational books and CDs, mobile phones among others.
 Direct marketing can be done through house-to-house visits, online promotion through websites and social media and through participation in trade shows and events.
-A lot of companies sell through network marketing approach whereby each consumer is also an independent distributor of the product and earns points based on purchases made by them and those in their network.
+A lot of companies sell through a network marketing approach whereby each consumer is also an independent distributor of the product and earns points based on purchases made by them and those in their network.

 The first phase of the direct marketing techniques and strategies is to identify the target market but care should be taken not to offend consumers either through direct contact, mail or social media.
 But if executed well, direct marketing can reap rich dividends.
 The success of retailer LL bean is an example- here customers look forward to receiving their communication.